 Primary exposure:

-The spraying application has an acceptable risk even if performed the whole day (360 min) without PPE and minimal clothes (the following RMM should be added).
+The spraying application has an acceptable risk if performed the whole day (360 min) with gloves and coated coverall clothes (the following RMM should be added).

-The application with bristles has an acceptable risk for one worker which treat theoretically 1 horse per day taking into account the wearing of PPE.
+The application with bristles has an acceptable risk for one worker which treat theoretically 3 horses per day taking into account the wearing of PPE (gloves and coated coverall).

-The sponge application has a non-acceptable risk even if we take into account the wearing of personal protective equipment
+The sponge application has an acceptable risk taking into account the wearing of personal protective equipment gloves and coated coverall during an application phase not exceeding 150 min/d (5 horses per day)

-For the application step the generic RMM should be mentioned on the label has following:

-“Wear long-sleeved shirt, long trousers and shoes during application”.

 Primary + secondary exposure: